martecodes/hayden-grams/README.md

 How it's made Tech used: HTML, CSS, JavaScript,Bootstrap, Node.js, Express, MongoDB.
 Creating a collection that holds users posts.
 And another collection that holds comments based on that post.This project was fun to create.

+Currently working on each user can only delete their own comment.
+Then having each other delete their own post.

 Lesson Learned No matter what your experience level, being an engineer means continuously learning.
 This project brought a lot out of me.
 It really shows how well you need to do your research.